Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

-Don't Snooze on These Remaining Memorial Day Sleep Sales: The Best Deals on Cooling Pillows, Comforters and More
+Don’t Snooze on These Sleep Sales: The Best Deals on Cooling Pillows, Comforters and More

-Catch up on your beauty rest with ongoing deals and discounts on some of the best sleep products around.
+Our favorite mattress and bedding brands have extended their Memorial Day sales, shop before the deals disappear.

-Memorial Day weekend has come and gone, but a lot of major sales are still around for at least a day or two.
+Memorial Day weekend has come and gone, but a lot of major sales are still live for a little bit longer.
 From discounts on mattresses to buy one, get one free deals on pillows, there are plenty of offers to help you upgrade your sleep no matter what your budget is.
-We found the best Memorial Day sleep deals still available from top mattress brands like Sleep Number and Casper.
+We found the best still available Memorial Day sleep deals, including deals from top mattress brands like Sleep Number and Casper.

+Memorial Day sales are over, but that doesn't mean deals are.
+Head to CNET Deals for all the latest coverage.

 Just because you don't want to spend on a new mattress right now, doesn't mean you can't still invest in your sleep.
 These are the top Memorial Day sleep deals that are still active today, including sheets, pillows, comforters, mattress toppers and more.
 I've tested bedding products from each of these brands, so I know what's worth adding to your mattress.
 This list will be updated periodically, but remember, these sales are winding down.